 The objective of these detailed scenario analyses and stress-testing exercises is to avoid unpleasant surprises by being prepared and aware of the total risk your portfolio faces.
 Having the information, and being able to act on it in an effective and timely manner, is key.
-Total portfolio risk analysis tools are essential, as is the expertise to manage the tools and leverage the insights gained.
-Working with a trusted expert consultant, such as Northern Trust, can optimize the risk analysis insights.
+Total portfolio risk analysis tools are essential, as is the experience to manage the tools and leverage the insights gained.

 Dynamic Risks Require Greater Focus

 Risk once was considered static.
 Now it is widely understood to be dynamic and reflective of changing market trends and shifts within a manager’s holdings as well as the strategic and tactical positioning of the entire portfolio.